Chris Leak: Post-playing career

 Leak worked as a host on SiriusXM College Sports Coast-to-Coast multiple nights each week during the 2012 college football season, along with co-host Chris Childers.

 Florida Gators head coach Will Muschamp added Leak as a quality control coach in May 2013.
 Leak became a graduate assistant, helping coach the team's offense.
 Leak was promoted to the position of wide receivers coach in May 2014.

 Leak worked in football development and youth outreach for the Tampa Bay Buccaneers in 2015.
 He was hired as the head coach of the football team at Edgewater High School in Orlando, Florida, in February 2016.
-Following an 0–5 start, Leak resigned on October 4.
+Following an 0–5 start, Leak resigned on October 4, 2016.
 The next day, it was reported that Leak was under investigation by the Orlando Police Department for possible sexual assault of a minor.
 The police later confirmed their investigation and provided their report to Deadspin.
-In October 2016, the 16-year-old victim declined to press charges and the investigation was closed.
+Later that same month, the 16-year-old victim declined to press charges and the investigation was closed.

 In 2017, Leak founded Air Strike Passing Academy, a quarterback development program.
 He currently lives in Orlando, Florida.